Skip to Main Content

 In addition to the standard insurance coverage types, Texas homeowners may want to consider some additional endorsements and even separate policies to gain more coverage:

-• Flood insurance: If you live in or near a flood-prone area, you may want to consider buying a separate flood insurance policy to help repair damages if your home floods.
+• Flood insurance: You may want to consider buying a separate flood insurance policy to help repair damages if your home floods.
 You may be required to purchase flood insurance in some cases.
 Flood insurance is offered through the federally backed National Flood Insurance Program and many private flood insurers.
 Understanding your flood insurance requirements prior to moving could help you make informed decisions.

 • Seepage and leakage: This endorsement may cover damage from slow leaks or seepage from cracks.